-Geoffery L. Yoder, assumed leadership responsibilities for the James Webb Space Telescope, as program director at the agency's headquarters in Washington, on June 30, 2012.
-Prior to this assignment, Yoder served as the director of the Office of Evaluation at NASA Headquarters, responsible for assessing NASA programs, projects and institutions for cost effectiveness, quality, and performance in achieving strategic objectives, including ensuring alignment with national goals and the agency's vision and mission.
+Geoffrey L. Yoder is the acting Associate Administrator for the Science Mission Directorate.
+Prior to this he was the Deputy Associate Administrator for SMD.
+In his career, he has previously held leadership responsibilities for the James Webb Space Telescope, as program director at the agency's headquarters in Washington.
+Prior to that assignment, Yoder served as the director of the Office of Evaluation at NASA Headquarters, responsible for assessing NASA programs, projects and institutions for cost effectiveness, quality, and performance in achieving strategic objectives, including ensuring alignment with national goals and the agency's vision and mission.

 Dr. Eric Smith is the James Webb Space Telescope Deputy Program Director at NASA Headquarters, Washington, D.C.
 He works with the Webb Project during the observatory’s development to keep NASA Headquarters management and external partners, both international and intergovernmental, apprised of how the developing hardware measures up against costs, schedules, and science requirements.

 Kristen Erickson was selected in June 2014 as NASA's Director for Science Engagement and Partnerships.
 In this role, she oversees STEM science activation and communications for NASA’s Science Mission Directorate.
 She has over 34 years with NASA in various leadership roles and holds degrees from Texas A&M University and Harvard.